JanosDS/switchfully/10-programming-fundamentals-java/00-self-evaluation/README.md

     - We should be able to **get** the average breed weight for every dog
     - (It should not be possible to create instances of `Dog` itself)

-- [:x:] Chihuahuas also have a color field, it can be either Brown, Black or White.
+- [:heavy_check_mark:] Chihuahuas also have a color field, it can be either Brown, Black or White.
-- [:x:] Override the `toString` method, it should contain the entire state of every dog.
+- [:heavy_check_mark:] Override the `toString` method, it should contain the entire state of every dog.
     - For a labrador: "Labrador: (name = Labby, sound = WOOF WOOF!, average breed weight = 35)"
     - For a chihuahua: "Chihuahua: (name = Darling, sound = Kefkefkef!!, average breed weight = 2, color = Brown)"
-- [:x:] Override the `equals` method: two dogs are equal if they have the same name and make the same sound.
+- [:heavy_check_mark:] Override the `equals` method: two dogs are equal if they have the same name and make the same sound.

 ### Codelab 08